 - And some are just babies who want their own way!

-So what do when a boss yells at you?
+What to do when a boss yells at you

 Well, the first thing you need to do is check your own anger.
 It’s natural for a person to feel their own temper rise when they’re being yelled at.
 But there is no way that will help you in the long run.